The BlogPatricia O'Conner and Stewart KellermanGrammarphobia.com

 Q: In describing a tech device, “the size of a pack of cigarettes” seems to be a dying locution.
 Of lung cancer, presumably.
 I prefer “the size of a PDA” (i.e., like a palm handheld).

 A: You can never tell which expressions of comparison are going to become dead locutions and which aren’t.
 Just look at “bigger than a breadbox.”
-The phrase was invented by Steve Allen when he was a regular on the old “What’s My Line” television show; panelists had to ask yes-or-no questions and Allen came up with “Is it bigger than a breadbox?”
+The phrase was popularized by Steve Allen when he was a regular on the old “What’s My Line” television show; panelists asked yes-or-no questions, and Allen’s “Is it bigger than a breadbox?” became a familiar refrain.
 Real breadboxes aren’t seen much anymore, but you can still hear that old expression.

 As for “the size of a cigarette pack,” no one is likely to forget where that one came from any time soon (unfortunately!).